erikbaum/Model-C-Quantum-Information-and-the-Mind-/README.md

 License their derivative work under CC BY-NC-SA 4.0.

 **How to Cite**
 [Erik Baum].
 (2025).
-Quantum Dualism (Model C) A new Framework for Consciousness, Free Will and Reality.
+Quantum Consciousness Theory (Model C) A new Framework for Consciousness, Free Will and Reality.
 GitHub Repository. [https://github.com/erikbaum/Quantum-Dualism-Model-C/tree/main?tab=readme-ov-file]